grscheller/neovim-notes/AdvTradViCommands.md

 The name vi comes from the "visual interface" for the ex line editor.

-Vi was often called "bimodal" where *Normal Mode* and *Command Mode* were conflated together and called "command mode" and "insert mode" was the second mode.
+Vi was often called "bimodal" where *normal mode* and *command mode* were conflated together and called "command mode" and "insert mode" was the second mode.

 ## *Normal Mode* Commands